 About the grants

-The Solar for apartment residents grants will fund new shared solar photovoltaic (PV) system installations on eligible apartment buildings and other multi-unit dwellings in NSW.
+The Solar for Apartment Residents grants will fund new shared solar photovoltaic (PV) system installations on eligible apartment buildings and other multi-unit dwellings in NSW.

-A total of $25 million in funding is available with up to $150,000 per project.
+For Solar for Apartment Residents, a total of $25 million in funding is available with up to $150,000 per project.

-Funding is available for apartment buildings and other multi-unit dwellings across NSW.
+For Solar for Apartment Residents, funding is available for apartment buildings and other multi-unit dwellings across NSW.

 The following products and services are covered under this grant: